ghh3809/PoreNetworkSimulation/README.md

 2. Switch to directory `src/model`, run file `Dispersion.py` or use command `python -u Dispersion.py`.
 3. The running log will show in screen and store in directory `src/log/dispersion_<name>.log`.
 4. The final path result will store in `src/data/dispersion_<name>_paths.txt`.

+### 6. Special Remind

+#### 6.1 Save in Permeability Simulation

+When running permeability simulation, you can choose to save the intermediate and final result, and it is mainly for recover from stop or continue the unfinished calculation.
+However, there will be a situation like this:

+When you run permeability simulation, if you set the parameter `iteration.save != 0`, there will be intermediate results and final results saved in directory.
+And when you run the program at the second time, the program will automatically find the data file like pattern `src/data/seepage_<name>_status.obj`.
+As the result, your network will rebuild from the existing file (the same as the earlier one), and the simulation will continue.
+So if you want to build a new network and restart the simulation, please choose the following tips:

+1. Delete the file `src/data/seepage_<name>_status.obj`
+2. Change your file name `iteration.fileName`
+3. Set parameter `iteration.save = 0` when first simulation, and it will not save any result.